khusmann/bydantic/README.md

-# Bydantic
+# bydantic

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-Bydantic is a Python library for serializing and deserializing bitfields.
-Bydantic allows you to declaratively define bitfields as Python classes with type hints, which then can be automatically serialized and deserialized to and from raw bytes.
+`bydantic` is a Python library for serializing and deserializing bitfields. bydantic allows you to declaratively define bitfields as Python classes with type hints, which then can be automatically serialized and deserialized to and from raw bytes.

-The name Bydantic is a portmanteau of "bit" and "Pydantic" -- you can think of Bydantic as a [Pydantic](https://docs.pydantic.dev) for serializing / deserializing bitfields instead of validating raw objects.
+The name bydantic is a portmanteau of "bit" and "pydantic" -- you can think of bydantic as a [pydantic](https://docs.pydantic.dev) for serializing / deserializing bitfields instead of validating raw objects.

 ## Installation

-Bydantic is available on PyPI and can be installed using `pip`:
+bydantic is available on PyPI and can be installed using `pip`:

 ```bash
 pip install bydantic